What is workers' compensation insurance?

 The state legislature makes laws determining the level of benefits and who qualifies for benefits.
 The Oregon Department of Consumer and Business Services regulates the workers' compensation system, making certain that employers provide insurance and ensuring that injured workers receive the benefits to which they are entitled.

-SAIF Corporation, the leading workers' compensation insurance provider in Oregon, is a not-for-profit, state-chartered company.
-SAIF has been helping Oregon employers and workers for almost 100 years.
+SAIF, the leading workers' compensation insurance provider in Oregon, is a not-for-profit, state-chartered company.
+SAIF has been helping Oregon employers and workers for more than 100 years.
 Our not-for-profit status allows us to focus our attention on policyholders and workers, not profit.

-We issue more than 50 percent of the workers' compensation policies in the state—including policies for thousands of small businesses—and we protect over half-a-million workers every day.
+We issue more than half of the workers' compensation policies in the state—including policies for thousands of small businesses—and we protect over half-a-million workers every day.

 Oregon has had some form of state-sanctioned workers' compensation program since SAIF's predecessor was established in 1914.
 The system is designed to prevent or reduce worker injuries, provide appropriate medical treatment and benefits to injured workers, help injured workers recover and return to work as soon as possible, and resolve disputes quickly and fairly.